The Database Maintenance form requires Administrative privileges to access.

 Reset Grid Columns for user - You may never need to use this option.
 The list column settings for Web Tracks Licensed Users are stored in your database.
 If for some reason they were to get corrupted, select their User ID from the drop down list and then click the Execute command.
 The next time the user logs in, his list column settings would be rebuilt.

 Web Tracks will warn you about the number of records the query would delete.
-You will have the option of canceling the update query if you change your mind.
+You will have the option of canceling the update if you change your mind.
 Web Tracks fixes the discrepancies by setting the mis-matched values to null.
 If desired, you may choose to cancel the automated fix to investigate and/or manually fix the records in question.